sarabenali88/IoT/README.md

 # IoT Start Project

 This is your IoT Gitlab project.
 You can use it to store your code and documentation.
+This projects belongs to Sara Benali.

 ## Getting Started